Haunted Pub: Devil’s Den Gastro Pub – Philadelphia PA

 Devil’s Den Pub is in a great little section of Philadelphia known as Passyunk Square – very quaint area of Philly – and the pub is very close to the well-known Columbus Square.
 The neighborhood is full of historic homes (very well-kept) and trendy little pubs and restaurants.
 During our visit, the tree-lined streets featuring homes decorated for the holidays seemed to be right off a movie set – we even encountered a couple kissing under the street light (I kid you not!).
 Parking can be a real bear around there but we were in luck and found a spot only a few blocks from the restaurant.

 My husband had the forethought to call ahead for reservations so we were seated immediately upon arrival.
-Granted we were squeezed into this tiny table between 2 other tables – giving us an up close and personal experience with our neighbors – but once we saw the craft beer menu, all that was forgotten.
+Granted we were squeezed into this tiny table between 2 others – giving us an up close and personal experience with our neighbors – but once we saw the craft beer menu, all that was forgotten.

-Inside the pub is small, as most restaurants in the historic sections of Philly are, but it uses its space well and the service was friendly and responsive.
+Inside the pub is small, as most restaurants in the historic sections of Philly are, but it uses the space well and the service was friendly and responsive.
 The place was loud but the comforting decor and great food made up for it.

 I was enjoying my first beer when my attention was brought to someone who I soon realized was a spirit.
-Standing over in the corner stood a woman, dressed in old-fashioned clothing – a light-colored dress and a white apron.
+Standing over in the far corner stood a woman, dressed in old-fashioned clothing – a light-colored dress and a white apron.
 She was “rotund” (that was the word I heard) and had frazzled hair sticking up everywhere from her loose bun.
 She was staring at me rather inquisitively, like she wanted to figure out who or what I was.

 I wasn’t actually prepared tonight to encounter my other worldly friends so I continued drinking my beer and ignored her weird stare.
-After a few minutes, and more beer, I saw another spirit walk into the room.
+After a few minutes, and a few more sips of beer, I saw another spirit walk into the room.
 He was also rather round and wearing an apron.
 He had a beard, wild dark hair and a gleam in his eyes.
 He was also carrying a large carving knife and had a red substance on him and the apron.

 Alright, I admit, this gave me pause.
 However the gleam in his eye, which came off to me as playful, had me even more confused.
 From his attire, I felt like this place could have been an old slaughterhouse or a butcher shop.
 Butcher shop seemed to fit more (I have no idea what the history of this building actually is) and would explain the large knife at least.

 I felt these energies buzzing around me from time to time.
 As I was deep in discussion with my husband (OK, I actually had my face shoved in the most amazing creamy tomato soup I have ever tasted) I felt this odd energy push up on me.
 My purse was sitting on the bench next to me, up nice and close, and I felt it lift up and get shoved against me.
-It literally felt like someone had grabbed my purse, lifted it a bit, and shoved it against me.
-So I was all about to tell my “up close” neighbor to please be careful when I saw my husbands face.
+It literally felt like someone had grabbed my purse, lifted it a bit, and pushed it against me.
+So I was all ready to tell my “up close” neighbor to please be careful when I saw my husbands face.
 He was like “what was that?”

 He saw the purse actually lift a bit on its own with no help from the neighbor or anyone else.